Turjo009/Smart-Surveillance-with-ANPR/README.md

-# Smart-Surveillance-wi# Smart-Surveillance-with-ANPR
+# Smart-Surveillance-with-ANPR
-Automated Number Plate Recognition (ANPR) System for Enhanced Security &amp; Compliance
+Automated Number Plate Recognition (ANPR) System for Enhanced Security.
+The number plate of a car will be scanned at a petrol pump to detect unregistered cars.

 # Project Overview